 The most notable thing about lump charcoal, which is why it's also sometimes called "hardwood charcoal" or "natural charcoal" is that it has no additives.
 It's made by a process of burning the charcoal in the absence of oxygen, so wood doesn't set into flames and burn to ashes.
 Instead, it heats up, dries, and becomes the charcoal that you see below.
 This process normally takes place within a giant concrete box.
 After the new charcoal is cooled and before it's bagged, it get's lifted with a heavy machinery, essentially an excavator, which will sometimes pick up the odd rock or block of broken concrete.
 So, if you see a rock in your charcoal bag, just know that it's normal and you can just toss it aside and get cookin'.

 Another notable feature of natural hardwood lump charcoal (yes, sometimes people just smash all the names into one) is that the lumps won't be uniform.
 Some will be big, some small, and if you get our Big Boy Charcoal, they'll be EXTRA big.

-Charcoal briquettes are made by mixing crushed charcoal and an adhesive compound such as starch, limestone or sodium nitrate.
+Charcoal briquettes are made by mixing crushed charcoal and an adhesive compound, such as starch, limestone, or sodium nitrate.
 The ingredients are pressed together into a consistent shape.
 A premium charcoal briquette will use only starch as a binding agent and include no further additives.

-Our Charcoal Brands
+Our Popular Charcoal Brands